shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 PCI DSS v4.0 has been expanded in its philosophy to also be utilized to protect against threats and secure other elements of the payment card ecosystem beyond the Card Data Environment (CDE).
 As the payment industry continues to evolve, PCI has worked towards a more broad framework that can be used as an effective security baseline across fintech infrastructure.

 {: .box-note}
-I have taken detailed notes from the entire session for future reference.
+**Let's Connect!** <br>I have taken detailed notes from the entire session for future reference.
 If you happened upon this page, via Linkedin or Google Search, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me!

 ### PCI DSS v4.0 Update Highlights